kubermatic/docs/content/kubermatic/v2.14/getting_started/manage_cluster/_index.en.md

 ### Adding New Nodes to Your Cluster

 You can easily extend your cluster with new worker nodes.
-Kubermatic will automatically configure them and integrate them into your cluster.
+Kubermatic Kubernetes Platform(KKP) will automatically configure them and integrate them into your cluster.

 ![Add node deployment dialog](/img/kubermatic/v2.14/getting_started/manage_cluster/cluster-add-nd.png)

 ### Connect to the Cluster

-Kubermatic automatically creates your clusters `kubeconfig` file.
+KKP automatically creates your clusters `kubeconfig` file.
 It can be downloaded using the icon button on the left of the "Add Node Deployment" button.

 To connect to your cluster configure `kubectl` command line tool to use your `kubeconfig` file